ClinicalTrials.Veeva

 Full description

-This is an open-label, multicenter two-cohort phase II study.
-Chinese adult participants with EGFR wild-type (wt) (EGFR mutations that predict sensitivity to EGFR therapy, including, but not limited to exon 19 deletions and exon 21 L858R substitution mutations), anaplastic lymphoma kinase (ALK) rearrangement negative, advanced (stage IIIB, IIIC or IV) NSCLC disease harboring MET exon 14-skipping (METΔex14) mutations as determined by a Novartis central molecular laboratory will be treated in this study.
-Cohort 1 will include treatment naive participants and Cohort 2 participants who failed one or two prior lines of therapy in the advanced stage (stage IIIB, IIIC or IV).
-Each participant will receive 400 mg capmatinib tablet twice daily (BID).
+This was an open-label, multicenter two-cohort phase II study.
+Chinese adult participants with EGFR wild-type (wt) (EGFR mutations that predict sensitivity to EGFR therapy, including, but not limited to exon 19 deletions and exon 21 L858R substitution mutations), anaplastic lymphoma kinase (ALK) rearrangement negative, advanced (stage IIIB, IIIC or IV) NSCLC disease harboring MET exon 14-skipping (METΔex14) mutations as determined by a Novartis central molecular laboratory were treated in this study.
+Cohort 1 included treatment naive participants and Cohort 2 participants who failed one or two prior lines of therapy in the advanced stage (stage IIIB, IIIC or IV).
+Each participant received 400 mg capmatinib tablet twice daily (BID) until either the disease worsened or there were other reasons to discontinue the drug.

-The primary endpoint is the overall response rate (ORR) by cohort as per the blinded independent review committee (BIRC) review.
-ORR is defined as the proportion of participants with best overall response (BOR) of complete response (CR) or partial response (PR) according to RECIST 1.1.
+The primary endpoint was the overall response rate (ORR) by cohort as per the blinded independent review committee (BIRC) review.
+ORR is defined as the percentage of participants with best overall response (BOR) of complete response (CR) or partial response (PR) according to RECIST 1.1.

 Enrollment